thosgood/this-weeks-finds/markdown/251-300/week281.md

 But when you remove a surface from spacetime in 4d BF theory, it springs to life!
 In particular, the surface acts a bit like the worldsheet of a string.
-It doesn\'t behave like the strings in ordinary string theory.
+It doesn't behave like the strings in ordinary string theory.
 But Winston Fairbairn has been thinking about this a lot:

 17\) Winston J. Fairbairn and Alejandro Perez, Extended matter coupled